New Chemical Entities (NCE)

-A New Chemical Entity (NCE) can be defined as "a compound which, previously, hasn't been described in scientific literature".1
+A New Chemical Entity (NCE) can be defined as "a compound which, previously, hasn't been described in scientific literature" (Ref: School of Biological & Chemical Sciences, Queen Mary, University of London).

-For medicines which do contain New Chemical Entities (new active substances), submissions can be made to the EMA using the Centralised Procedure or alternatively, to the MHRA for a Marketing Authorisation.
+For medicines which do contain New Chemical Entities (new active substances), submissions can be made to the EMA using the Centralised Procedure or alternatively, to an individual Member State (for example, the MHRA) for a Marketing Authorisation.
 If a company already has an authorisation with another Member State, they can make an application under the Mutual Recognition Procedure.

-The FDA defines a new chemical entity2 as "a drug that contains no active moiety that has been approved by FDA in any other application submitted under section 505(b) of the Act."
+The FDA (www.fda.gov) defines a new chemical entity as "a drug that contains no active moiety that has been approved by FDA in any other application submitted under section 505(b) of the Act."
 The meaning of "active moiety" being:

 "the molecule or ion, excluding those appended portions of the molecule that cause the drug to be an ester, salt (including a salt with hydrogen or coordination bonds), or other noncovalent derivative (such as a complex, chelate, or clathrate) of the molecule, responsible for the physiological or pharmacological action of the drug substance."